ehsan-mosadeq/I2Mock/README.md

 # Convert a C++ Interface to a [Turtle Mock](http://turtle.sourceforge.net/) class

-The interface file should be like the following sample:
+The interface format is considered to be similar to the following sample:

 ```cpp
 class IShape